wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_plugins.md

     +-- plugin-info
 ```

-**Note**: If ever you modify the folder `common`, you must increment the version number of all the
+**Note**: If you ever modify the `common` folder, you must increment the version number of all the
 models.

 ### Use Case: Update Firmwares for a given plugin

-Let us suppose we want to update firmwares for xivo-snom from 8.7.3.25 to 8.7.3.25 5.
+Let us suppose we want to update firmwares for xivo-snom from `8.7.3.25` to `8.7.3.25.5`.
 Here are the
 steps to follow :

-1. Copy folder plugins/xivo-snom/8.7.3.25 to plugins/xivo-snom/8.7.3.25.5
+1. Copy folder `plugins/xivo-snom/8.7.3.25` to `plugins/xivo-snom/8.7.3.25.5`
-2. Update VERSION number in plugins/xivo-snom/8.7.3.25.5/entry.py
+2. Update `VERSION` number in `plugins/xivo-snom/8.7.3.25.5/entry.py`
-3. Update VERSION number in plugins/xivo-snom/8.7.3.25.5/plugin-info
+3. Update `VERSION` number in `plugins/xivo-snom/8.7.3.25.5/plugin-info`
 4. Download the new firmwares files (`.bin` files from [snom website](https://service.snom.com/display/wiki/Deskphones+Firmware))
-5. Update VERSION number and URIs in plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db (with uris of
+5. Update `VERSION` number and URIs in `plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db` (with URIs of
-   downloaded files from snom website)
+   downloaded files from the Snom website)
-6. Update sizes and sha1sums in plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db (using helper script
+6. Update sizes and SHA1 checksums in `plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db` (using the helper script
-   xivo-tools/dev-tools/check_fw)
+   `xivo-tools/dev-tools/check_fw`)
-7. Update plugins/xivo-snom/build.py (duplicate and update section 8.7.3.25 > 8.7.3.25.5)
+7. Update `plugins/xivo-snom/build.py` (duplicate and update section `8.7.3.25` to `8.7.3.25.5`)

 ### Test your changes